FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 Batta Maki [バッタまき] is a gambling game in which a group of players bet between two groups of cards, and the higher scoring group wins.

 It was once the most popular form of gambling in the Kanto region of Japan, and is known as Honbiki [ホンビキ] in the west, and Atosaki [アトサキ] in the east.
 There seems to be a theory that Tehonbiki, another gambling game from the Kansai region of Japan, got introduced and took over its popularity as a gambling game.

+**Variants of this game also exist:**
+- [Atosaki](/en/hanafuda/games/shoniban#atosaki-batta-maki-variant) - a sub-game of Hana-awase.
+- [Mutsu-wari](/en/hanafuda/games/shoniban#mutsu-wari-batta-maki-variant) - a variant that uses only 40 cards.
+- [Hankan](/en/hanafuda/games/shoniban#hankan-batta-maki-variant) - a variant that uses 45 cards and has 9 cards on the field per round.
+- [Shoniban](/en/hanafuda/games/shoniban#shoniban-batta-maki-variant) - a sub-game of Tensho/Hon-biki.

 # Setup
 Any number of players may play this game.